 Suunto Core Alu

-The Casio SGW300-HB is a bare bones altimeter watch that didn't score nearly as high in the metrics as other contenders, but is the cheapest altimeter watch tested.
+The Casio SGW300-HB is a bare bones model that didn't score nearly as high in the metrics as other contenders but is the cheapest tested.
 It features a dual-sensor that can track barometric pressure and altitude.
-It also has basic time-telling function.
+It also has the basic time-telling function.
 If you're an outdoor recreationist who is just in the market for a timepiece, but you'd like to know the barometric pressure and altitude every now and then (but don't rely on it for 100 percent accuracy), this $65 option is the best out there.
 Unlike other watches, this one is not as reliable because the altitude is read in 20-foot increments, but we were surprised to see that it was still fairly accurate and provided a decent estimate of the altitude when calibrated regularly.
 So, if you're just looking for a cheap watch that's light, easy to use, with a long battery life, this Best Buy winner may be your best option!

 Top Pick for Features

 Garmin Fenix 5